School Programs

 Free (participation required for all 9 sessions)

 Senior secondary students take on the role of a professional artist to create an exhibition in the gallery.
 Guided by practicing artists, curators, and programmers, students create artwork and learn how to develop and promote their show.
-Artwork is produced from March 13 to April 30 with regular check-ins by programming staff.
 Volunteer hours accrued may be used towards career placement programs.

 Arts Alive Career Placement